beaverbuilder/documentation/beaver-builder/account/domain-manager.md

 ## Notifications

-By enabling the Notifications option, you will receive an email notification whenever a new website is added to the Domain Manager.
+Enabling notifications means you will receive an email whenever a new website is added to the Domain Manager through the activation of your license key on the new website.

 ## Site Limit Checker